hugocxl/jsx-table/example/README.md

 ## Can I Use Decorators?

 Many popular libraries use [decorators](https://medium.com/google-developers/exploring-es7-decorators-76ecb65fb841) in their documentation.<br>
-Create React App doesn’t support decorator syntax at the moment because:
+Create React Home doesn’t support decorator syntax at the moment because:

 * It is an experimental proposal and is subject to change.
 * The current specification version is not officially supported by Babel.